SystemSpace/Compendium/compendium.rst

   Two different syles of writing Synapsian: Kodaban, with the standard separate glyphs, and iriman, the stylistic handwriting.

+  In vertical writing, sky/mountain is on the right and ground on the bottom.

+  Writing body-mudded words is hard with the english alphabet :(

+  These all have to do with the body, so they're all mudded towards the empty h (body) as such, "SJI" becomes "SH"

+  if you were to mud it towards Sky it'd be like "sjy" with a pitched-up i it's interesting, this language, as its vocabulary is very very close to the Japanese one but its writing system took a completely different turn somewhere.

 Can you leave some of the Infinity posts untranslated so that we can see a larger sample of the language?
   I'll ask around if I can do that - although I'm not that great at Synapsian (and most Synapsian I've been writing is honestly very bad).